 Email alone has diminishing returns after the second or third reminder.
 Look for platforms that support SMS, payment portal links, or automated calling in addition to email.
 Different customers respond to different channels.

-Time to value
+Time to value and total cost of ownership

 Reporting and visibility